stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 by something I found in that accursed   Necronomicon;   a thought and a legend too hideous for sanity or consciousness.
 But I disliked it when I fancied I heard the closing of one of the windows that the settle faced, as if it had been stealthily opened.
-It had seemed to follow a whirring that was not of the old woman&rsquo;s spinning-wheel.
+It had seemed to follow a whirring that was not of the old woman's spinning-wheel.
 This was not much, though, for the old woman was spinning very hard, and the aged clock had been striking.
 After that I lost the feeling that there were persons on the settle, and was reading intently and shudderingly when the old man came back booted and dressed in a loose antique costume, and sat down on that